|European Fire Ants (Myrmica rubra)

 Why are invasive species a problem?

-- Increased costs to the City of Chilliwack and private property owners to restore areas affected by invasive species.
-This includes parks, yards, roadways, sidewalks, and other infrastructure.
+• Increase costs to the City of Chilliwack and private property owners to restore areas affected by invasive species

 How can you help?

-- Avoiding planting invasive species or contain them in pots to prevent their spread.
+• Knowing what you grow - avoid planting invasive species or contain them in pots or indoors to prevent their spread

 The Fraser Valley Regional District (FVRD) also plays an active role in identifying and removing “invasive” (non-native) plant species, such as tansy ragwort and giant hogweed.
 More information is available at the FVRDs noxious weed page.

 |Knotweeds (Fallopia spp.)